blanc-cake/nintendo-video-tests/README.md

 My console's region is AUS - English, so that may be one of the reasons why videos don't show up after being downloaded.
 However the results will probably differ depending on the datas hex timestamp, the set date/time, the consoles region, or something entirely different.

 Huge thanks to the contributers of [Nintendo Videos page on 3dbrew](https://www.3dbrew.org/wiki/Nintendo_Video) (especially popoffka) for their hard work.
-I really recommend giving it a read.
+I really recommend giving it a read if you're interested.